geogeordie/AmundsenSeaPolynyaPaper/README.md

 ##Figures
 This directory includes scripts for figures where applicable, or otherwise states where the figure was created.
-* indicates script provided.
+'* indicates script provided.
 All scripts are provided in this repository, except the Google Earth Engine script for Video S1, which is at the provided link.
+If there is no script, it is because it was created 'manually'.

 #FIG1
 Created in QGIS (QGIS.org).
 Fig. 1a utilizes the free QGIS package 'Quantarctica' (https://www.npolar.no/en/quantarctica/) and 1b uses a MODIS image from https://worldview.earthdata.nasa.gov/